 I know I keep on repeating myself about exfoliation.
 However, it’s so important and simply essential.
 Exfoliation should be a part of any skincare routine.
 Wondering how to exfoliate your body?
 It’s simple, all you need to do is find the right tools and use them.
 I’m talking about either chemical or mechanical exfoliants.
 In addition to that, you’re more than welcome to use natural products in your kitchen!
 One of them could be coffee!

 Have a Warm Shower

-If you haven’t already learnt, warm showers are the kings of beautiful skin.
+If you haven’t already learned, warm showers are the kings of beautiful skin.
 Warm water opens up skin pores and helps to get rid of all the dust, dirt inside them.
 Clean skin is the key to having a good shaving experience.
-That applies for both women and men.
+That applies to both women and men.